Paul Socolar, editor and publisher

 215-839-0082 ext.
 107, firstname.lastname@example.org

 Editor and director of the Notebook since 1999, Paul was one of the Notebook’s founders in 1994.
-He came to the Notebook as a public school parent with a long history of involvement in public education and other social justice issues.
+He came to the Notebook as a public school parent with a background in nonprofit management and journalism as well as a long history of involvement in public education and other social justice issues.
 His children both graduated from Philadelphia public schools.
-He has been an active Home & School Association member and served as a parent representative on a School Council.
+He was an active Home & School Association member and served as a parent representative on a School Council.
 Prior to becoming editor, he worked on education issues for the National Coalition of Education Activists and the American Friends Service Committee.
+Paul started writing about public schools as a high school journalist and editor in New York City in the 1970s.

 Wendy Harris, managing editor